 How to do the straight-leg deadlift

-- Push your hips back and chest up.
-Slowly lower your hip until your torso is about parallel to the floor the floor.
+- Slowly lower your hip until your torso is nearly parallel to the ground.

 How to do the leg curls

-- Curl your ankles as far as possible until your legs are fully contracted
+- Curl your ankles all the way up until your legs are completely contracted.

-- Pause at the top, then slowly lower the weights down back to the starting position.
+- Slowly lower the weights back to the starting position after pausing at the top.

 Carve the calves